30 Jan 19 Part 2: Why do we need a tool to manage access related risk?

 So, you have identified the risks and either remediated or mitigated them.

 For most organizations, the process of managing SoD is a never-ending process that exists for the lifetime of the applications.
-This does not mean you have to repeat yourself over and over; but it does mean that managing SoD should be part of the normal day to day operational aspects of managing a large-scale ERP system.
+This does not mean you have to repeat yourself over and over, but it does mean that managing SoD should be part of the typical day to day operational aspects of managing a large-scale ERP system.

-With a software solution in place, new risk is managed as it is introduced with some risks re-visited on a periodic basis.
+With a software solution in place, new risk is managed as it is introduced with some risks re-visited periodically.
 A software solution such as CS*Comply can help you manage all of this.
 However, with the right solution in place, you can begin to take a more pro-active approach and, that is, to prevent some risks from ever being introduced.

 We will be publishing an article later in this series that looks at preventive controls for Oracle EBS in a little more detail.